Bariba people: Language

+Baatonum, also known as Bariba (also Baatombu, Baatonu, Barba, Baruba, Berba and many other names and spellings), is the language of the Bariba people of Benin and Nigeria.
+It was the language of the state of Borgu.

 History

 Origins

 According to some versions of their history, the Wasangari first settled in the region of Nikki-Wenu around 1480, it having been occupied from 1350 by the Baatonu natives.
 Coming from the East, they initially settled in Bussa in what is now Nigeria, where Kisra, the legendary Wasangari horseman from Persia had formed an alliance with Mansa Doro left Bussa for Nikki-Wenu with his groom Sero, the son of Kisra who entrusted Mansa Doro with the education of Sero.
 Before leaving the region again to join Kisra, Mansa Doro nominated his protégé Sero as the new chief.
 Decked out in hunting attire, the groom was established by the populations of Nikki-Wenu as Sounon Sero, King of Nikki.

 Sime Dobidia, father of the dynasties

 Sabi Sime, the youngest son of Sounon Sero, later became Sime Dobidia, and through marriages with the native clans Baatonu, Boko and Hausa, founded the dynasties of the Empire of Nikki.
 His sons, endowed with the royal emblems of trumpets and white spurs, took control of villages of their respective mothers.
 Those parental ties were the basis of the political structure established by the Wasangari.

 The royal dynasties are founded by: